LukeShortCloud/rootpages/src/ansible.rst

 Copy, File, Synchronize, and Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``copy``, ``file``, ``synchronize``, and ``template`` modules provide ways for creating and modifying various files.
-The ``file`` module is used to handle file creation/modification on the remote host.
-``template``\ s are to be used when a file contains variables that will be rendered out by Jinja2. ``copy`` is used for copying files and folders either from the role or on the remote host. ``synchronize`` is used as a wrapper around rsync to provide a more robust copy functionality.
+The ``file`` module is used to handle file creation/modification on the remote host. ``template``\ s are to be used when a file contains variables that will be rendered out by Jinja2. ``copy`` is used for copying files from the Ansible control node or on the managed host. ``synchronize`` is used as a wrapper around rsync to provide a more robust copy functionality.
+This module is the only module that can recursive copy a directory and all of it's contents on a remote host to another folder on that same host.
 Most of the options and usage are the same between these four modules.

 Syntax: